luzhaigo/prive/README.md

-# prive
+# Prive
-This is a web app building by Vue.js.
-It can show your facebook pages.
+This web app is built by Vue.js and is still in development.
+It can show your own facebook pages.

+You can set up env variable VUE_APP_APPID with facebook application appId if you want to clone this repo and start coding.

-you can access by https://luzhaigo.github.io/prive/
+You can access by https://luzhaigo.github.io/prive/
 ## Project setup
 ```
 yarn install